-The output of the error amplifier, $V{COMP}$ , is compared to the sawtooth waveform to modulate the pulse width of the PWM signals.
+The output of the error amplifier, V{COMP} , is compared to the sawtooth waveform to modulate the pulse width of the PWM signals.
 The PWM signals control the timing of the Intersil MOSFET drivers and regulate the converter output to the specified reference voltage.
-Three distinct inputs to the error amplifier determine the voltage level of $V{COMP}$ .
+Three distinct inputs to the error amplifier determine the voltage level of V{COMP} .
 The internal and external circuitry which control voltage regulation is illustrated in Figure 5.

 Most multi-phase controllers simply have the output voltage fed back to the inverting input of the error amplifier through a resistor.
-The ISL6559 features an internal differential remotesense amplifier in the feedback path.
+The ISL6559 features an internal differential remote-sense amplifier in the feedback path.
 The amplifier removes the voltage error encountered when measuring the output voltage relative to the local controller ground reference point, resulting in a more accurate means of sensing output voltage.
 Connect the microprocessor sense pins to the non-inverting input, VSEN, and inverting input, RGND, of the remote-sense amplifier.
 The remote-sense amplifier output, VDIFF, is then tied through an external resistor to the inverting input of the error amplifier.

 A digital to analog converter (DAC) generates a reference voltage based on the state of logic signals at pins VID4 through VID0.
 The DAC decodes the a 5-bit logic signal (VID) into one of the discrete voltages shown in Table 1.
-Each VID input offers a $20\,\mu\text{A}$ pull-up to an internal 2.5V source for use with open-drain outputs.
+Each VID input offers a $20\mu A$ pull-up to an internal 2.5V source for use with open-drain outputs.
 External pull-up resistors or active-high output stages can augment the pull-up current sources, but a slight accuracy error can occur if they are pulled above 2.9V.
 The DAC-selected reference voltage is connected to the non-inverting input of the error amplifier.

 The ISL6559 features a second non-inverting input to the error amplifier which allows the user to directly offset the DAC reference voltage in the positive direction only.
 The offset voltage is created by an internal current source which feeds out the OFS pin into a user selected external resistor to ground.
-The resulting voltage across the resistor, $V{OFS}$ , is internally divided down by ten to create the offset voltage.
+The resulting voltage across the resistor, V{OFS} , is internally divided down by ten to create the offset voltage.
+This method of offsetting the DAC voltage is more accurate than external methods of level-shifting the FB pin.